amandazhang/STAT243FinalProject/README.md

 # STAT243FinalProject
-This is the origin repo for our group mate
+This is the origin repository for our group mate:
+Group members:
+Zhang,Qingyuan; SIDDIQ,AUYON; GUO,YUCHAO; IVERSON,ALANNA GAIL.